-Vibration: The vibration of the throat chakra gives it a deep blue colour, sometimes shaded with green or indigo.
+Vibration: The vibration of the throat chakra gives it a deep blue color, sometimes shaded with green or indigo.
 It produces the musical note G.

 Function: The fifth chakra is the first of the three spiritual chakras, responsible for the communication with your higher self and the development of clairaudience which enables you to receive and send information through the quantum grid.

-A well attuned fifth chakra enables you to speak your truth openly and confidently, and build and nurture your inner dialogue.
-It strengthens and refines your ability to listen to yourself and others, enables you to express yourself clearly and completely.
+A well-attuned fifth chakra enables you to speak your truth openly and confidently, and build and nurture your inner dialogue.
+It strengthens and refines your ability to listen to yourself and others, and enables you to express yourself clearly and completely.
 When this chakra is open you can communicate with compassion and receive information from your higher self and the higher spheres.

-When this chakra is not well aligned, you might experience physical problems such as mouth ulcers, throat aches, hypo- or hyper-thirodism.
-At a subtle level, you will feel anxious or even afraid to speak (in public or not), unable to communicate your needs, or to explain what you think or how you feel.
+When this chakra is not well aligned, you might experience physical problems such as mouth ulcers, throat aches, hypo, or hyper-thyrodism.
+At a subtle level, you will feel anxious or even afraid to speak (in public or not), unable to communicate your needs or to explain what you think or how you feel.

 Chakra 6: The Third Eye (or First Eye)

-Position: You can locate the sixth chakra in between your eyes, in the centre of your head.
+Position: You can locate the sixth chakra in between your eyes, in the center of your head.
 This is also the area of the third eye.

-Vibration: The vibration of the sixth chakra gives it an indigo colour and produces the musical note A.
+Vibration: The vibration of the sixth chakra gives it an indigo color and produces the musical note A.

 Function: The sixth chakra is responsible for the health of your pineal and pituitary gland, eyes, head, and lower part of your brain.
-This chakra is the centre of intuition, the cradle of your third eye.
-The second of your spiritual chakras, it promotes inner knowledge and higher guidance.
-When balanced, the sixth chakra provides clarity of vision that helps you make the decisions that are in line with your true nature.
+This chakra is the center of intuition, the cradle of your third eye.
+The second of your spiritual chakras promotes inner knowledge and higher guidance.
+When balanced, the sixth chakra provides clarity of vision that helps you make decisions that are in line with your true nature.
 You are able to see through people and situations, and can feel as if you already know how situations will pan out – you develop a sixth sense.
-An open sixth chakra facilitates visualisation and can enable clairvoyance, telepathy, lucid dreaming and expanded imagination.
+An open sixth chakra facilitates visualization and can enable clairvoyance, telepathy, lucid dreaming, and expanded imagination.

 Chakra 7: The Crown Chakra

-Vibration: The vibration of the crown chakra gives it an intense and bright purple colour and produces the musical note B.
+Vibration: The vibration of the crown chakra gives it an intense and bright purple color and produces the musical note B.

 Function: This chakra is our portal to the divine, our connection with spirituality and the universal consciousness.
 It is what makes the human being complete.

-If your crown chakra is not active, you may be feeling unstable in your physical body, experience coordination issues, and you might experience physical impairments.
-Mentally, you feel confusion, loneliness and a lack of focus.
+If your crown chakra is not active, you may be feeling unstable in your physical body, experiencing coordination issues, and might experience physical impairments.
+Mentally, you feel confusion, loneliness, and a lack of focus.